Fliplet/fliplet-cli/docs/Data-integration-service.md

 run_hooks:
 #  - "insert"
 #  - "update"

+# Define what columns in your local database rows are URLs to remote or local files
+# to be sync to Fliplet servers when inserting or updating rows.
+files:
+# Define a column containing a remote URL to a file, e.g. "https://example.org/John.jpg"
+#  - column: thumbnail
+#    type: remote

+# Define a column containing a local absolute URL to a file, e.g. "/home/user/John.jpg"
+#  - column: thumbnail
+#    type: local

+# Define a column containing a relative URL to a file in the specified directory, e.g. "John.jpg"
+#  - column: thumbnail
+#    type: local
+#    directory: /Users/John/Desktop
 ```

 Once you have a configuration file like the one above saved on disk, starting the agent is as simple as running the `start` command from your shell.
 While you are setting up the configuration we also suggest using the `--test` option to perform a dry run and test out the integration without actually sending data to Fliplet servers: